 Want to get your boots on and head into the outdoors but don’t know where to start?
 This guide to hiking for beginners has all the info you’ll need!

-Basically, no matter who you are, where you live or what you do, hiking will be an incredible addition to your life, but sometimes it’s hard to know where to start.
-Over the years we’ve learnt all the hiking tips and tricks and have put them together in this guide to hiking for beginners.
-It will give you all the info you need to hit the trail, no matter your level of fitness or experience you’ll find everything you need right here.
+Over the years we’ve learnt all the hiking tips and tricks and have put them together in this guide.
+You’ll find all the info you need to become a hiking pro, no matter your level of fitness or experience.
+Everything you need right here.

 - What is hiking?

-- How to plan and prepare for a hike (incl. picking the right hike and how to find the best trails)
+- How to plan and prepare for a hike (incl. different types of hiking, picking the right hike for YOU and how to find the best trails)

 - What clothes to wear hiking